GenCompositor: Generative Video Compositing with Diffusion Transformer: Experiments

 \subsection{Comparison with Video Harmonization}

-Considering the limited number of open-source methods in video harmonization, we compare our method with two recent approaches whose codes are available: Harmonizer~\cite{Harmonizer} and VideoTripletTransformer~\cite{VideoTripletTransformer}.
+Considering the limited number of open-source methods in video harmonization, we compare our method with two recent approaches whose codes are available: Harmonizer~\citep{Harmonizer} and VTT~\citep{VideoTripletTransformer}.
 As these methods cannot control the motion trajectory, we only compare the ability to harmonize foreground elements.
 We also manually paste foreground footage from other sources into the background video for comparison.
 As shown in left of Fig.~\ref{fig:compare_harvis}, noticeable jagged artifacts appear at the edges of added elements in manually paste and Harmonizer, due to the imperfection of the segmentation mask of the foreground video.
 Additionally, the color style of the newly added explosion effect does not harmonize well with background video in these harmonization approaches.
 In contrast, our method effectively addresses these jagged artifacts caused by inaccurate masks and produces more harmonious results.
 In other examples of Fig.~\ref{fig:compare_harvis}, we manually adjust the lighting of the foreground elements and test the video harmonization ability.
 Our method consistently outperforms the other methods, demonstrating its superiority.

-For quantitative comparison, we use the well-known HYouTube~\cite{hyoutube} dataset, where the foreground videos, segmentation masks, and source videos are available.
-Four well-known metrics, PSNR, SSIM~\cite{ssim}, CLIP~\cite{CLIP} and LPIPS~\cite{LPIPS} are used to measure performance in Tab.~\ref{tab:comphar}.
+For quantitative comparison, we use the well-known HYouTube~\citep{hyoutube} dataset, where the foreground videos, segmentation masks, and source videos are available.
+Four well-known metrics, PSNR, SSIM~\citep{ssim}, CLIP~\citep{CLIP} and LPIPS~\citep{LPIPS} are used to measure performance in Tab.~\ref{tab:comphar}.
 One can see that GenCompositor outperforms other harmonization methods across all metrics, showing its superiority over specialized methods in video harmonization.
-We also conduct a user study in Sec.~\ref{sec:usrstudy} of supplementary material.
+We also conduct a user study in Sect.~\ref{sec:usrstudy} of appendix.